Minor version published in September 2024.

 ImageViz is replaced by the new ImageDev toolkit, which offers the same functionality with the added benefit of a simpler API.
 More details are available here: developer.imageviz.com and imagedev-software-development-toolkit

-No platform dropped in this version.
+No platforms dropped in this version.

 However we plan to migrate Open Inventor C++ from Qt5 to Qt6.
 That will have an impact on the existing platforms.
-Thus, platforms using Qt5 become deprecated (but still fully supported in 2024.2) and Open Inventor 2025.1 on Ubuntu 20.04 will be the last and only version based on Qt5.
+Thus, platforms using Qt5 are now deprecated (but still fully supported in 2024.2) and Open Inventor 2025.1 on Ubuntu 20.04 will be the last and only version based on Qt5.

 Thus in 2025, we plan to drop: